-Figure 6 shows the POR timing and voltage requirements.
-The power consumption (battery life) depends on the duty cycle of the application or how often the part is in either Rx state.
+Figure 7 shows the POR timing and voltage requirements.
+The power consumption (battery life) depends on the duty cycle of the application or how often the part is in either Rx or Tx state.
 In most applications the utilization of the standby state will be most advantageous for battery life but for very low duty cycle applications shutdown will have an advantage.
-For the fastest timing the next state can be selected in the START_RX API command to minimize SPI transactions and internal MCU processing.
+For the fastest timing the next state can be selected in the START\RX or START\TX API commands to minimize SPI transactions and internal MCU processing.